intelfx/linux/Documentation/admin-guide/pm/amd-pstate.rst

         This attribute is read-only to check the state of preferred core set by the kernel parameter.

+``cpb_boost``
+        Specifies whether core performance boost is requested to be enabled or disabled If core performance boost is disabled while a core is in a boosted P-state, the core automatically transitions to the highest performance non-boosted P-state.
+        AMD Core Performance Boost(CPB) is controlled by this attribute file which allows user to change all cores frequency boosting state.
+It supports all amd-pstate modes.

+        "0" Disable Core Performance Boosting
+        "1" Enable  Core Performance Boosting

 ``cpupower`` tool support for ``amd-pstate``
 ===============================================